compsci-apology/book/book.md

     1. Failing to change means death because the environment changes in ways that break your strategy
     2. Changing the wrong way means breaking your strategy's alignment with the current environment
 5. **Not all strategies are equally capable of evolving, for computational reasons.**
+## Software Evolves Faster Than Hardware
+### Evolution requires energetic investment
+1. Changing a house to improve some experience requires labor and materials
+2. Releasing a new product to market requires investment
+3. Developers take time to write, compile and test code
+4. Performing a release takes time and attention
+### An abstraction of a system is a lossy compression of that system
+1. Abstractions, by considering only some information relevant, constrain the space of possible features that could be considered
+2. Thus, **abstractions are values**.
+### Changing an abstraction is cheaper
+1. The ENIAC was changed to use a stored program model of execution to reduce cycle cost
+    1. Moving the cables around between programs was expensive and costly
+    2. Changing which program was stored in memory was cheaper
+    3. Fixing the cables in place made the machine slower to operate, but faster to evolve
+2. Changing a blueprint is easier and cheaper than building a prototype
+3. Building a prototype from a blueprint is cheaper than performing the construction
+4. Describing a set of features is easier and cheaper than implementing those features
+### Using abstractions adds a new risk category
+1. Evolving an abstraction in a way that improves its fitness might not map onto a base-layer change that _also_ improves fitness
+### Abstraction functions can _also_ evolve
+1. Because abstraction has a cost and risk, abstraction functions themselves can evolve
+    1. An architect might shift to a new style of blueprints which is faster to make and change
+    2. The 'annual spring reorg' at Google
+    3. Software engineers might refactor code to produce the same results in a way that's eaiser to change in the future
 ## Hierarchically Composed Strategies Are Better Evolving Themselves
 ### A specific hierarchical structure maximizes the evolvability of conceptual networks
 1. with the correct hierarchical structure, one component can be changed, or replaced entirely, with a limited 'blast radius'